achref3050/codealpha_Secure-Coding-Review/README.md

    - Translates text to English for uniform processing.
    - Detects toxicity using `transformers` with a pre-trained `unitary/toxic-bert` model.
 3. **Firebase Integration**: Logs all detected events in a Firebase Realtime Database for centralized monitoring.
+4. **iOS Notifier App**: Provides real-time notifications to parents when inappropriate content or text is detected.

 ---